lineality/docker_ubuntu_python_minimal/README.md

 ```

 ## readme.md / readme.txt
 Having a readme or instructions file is helpful for documentation and clear communication.
 You can put the contents of this guide into that readme file.
 ```
 # Instructions and Guide
 ```

 ## Requirements.txt
+Add this text to your file.
+This specific minimal project has no required text, no required packages, but some docker applications require a 'requirements.txt' file even if that file is blank. (e.g. AWS-lambda-function docker-containers)
 ```
-# this minimal starter project has no requirements
+# list of python requirements
 ```

 # Dockerfile
+Add this text to your file.
 ```
 # Get docker base image
 FROM ubuntu:18.04